 - Welcome Home Veterans

-The Lombard Police Department invites citizens living or working in Lombard to participate in its 30th Citizen’s Police Academy, beginning September 8, 2020.
-The academy provides an understanding of modern police procedures and the challenges officers face
+The Lombard Police Department invites citizens living or working in Lombard to participate in its 33rd Annual Citizen’s Police Academy, beginning September 13, 2023.
+The academy is designed to provide participants with an understanding of how the police department operates, modern police procedures and an inside look at the challenges officers face when serving the community.

 About the Lombard Citizens Police Academy

-Since 1997, seventeen sessions of the Lombard Police Department Citizens Police Academy have been taught with 166 graduates to date.
+Since 1997, thirty-one (31) Lombard Police Department Citizens Police Academy sessions have been taught with 536 graduates.
 The purpose of the Citizens Police Academy is to inform members of our community on the various aspects of the police department and to give them a better understanding of how the police department works.
 The course curriculum contains a condensed version of basic police training with practical exercises.

 Those participating in the academy attended classes and lectures taught by members of the department.
 The extensive curriculum included lectures on community-oriented policing, crime prevention, laws of arrest, search and seizure, domestic violence and investigations to name a few.
-Those attending also participated in firearms training, traffic enforcement, police defensive tactics and police ride along.
-Classes for the academy are held one day a week for ten weeks, concluding with a graduation.
+Those attending also participated in firearms training, traffic enforcement, police defensive tactics and police ride-along.
+Classes for the academy are held one day a week for ten weeks, concluding with a graduation ceremony.

 "Citizens Police Academies" have been used nationwide by numerous police departments.
 They report outstanding results in gaining citizen support.
 As a result, graduates of the academy act as representatives for gaining community support for their police departments and enhance the community policing efforts to reduce crime and fear of crime.

-The Academy, which is geared towards adults (you must be 18 or older to participate), will be held over consecutive weeks throughout April and May with sessions conducted on Monday evenings, 6:00 pm - 8:30 pm.
+The Academy is geared towards adults (you must be 18 or older to participate) and will be held over consecutive weeks throughout April and May, with sessions conducted on Monday evenings, 6:00 pm - 8:30 pm, April 17 - May 8, with a graduation event scheduled on Thursday, May 18.
 The program includes interactive hands-on activities, tours of Village facilities and presentations by Public Works staff.